 Here’s a short clip from this basic hyperlapse that demonstrates the technique.

 The previous examples all cover a short period of time – an hour or less.
 What if you want to shoot a period of several hours or days though?

 Generally, the total number of shots is not likely to be that different.
 This is determined by the time it takes to view the final result rather than the time taken to film it.
 You can use a single high-capacity media card.

 Battery life presents a problem for long period timelapse projects.
 You can swap batteries if you happen to be on hand at the appropriate time.
 Bu you’ll find the intervalometer is likely to reset.
 You might also move the camera in the process.

 It’s a good idea to forget batteries altogether and buy a mains power adapter.
 These are available for most cameras but of course limit where you can shoot.

 Cameras conserve energy by powering down to a standby mode.
 This extends battery life.
 Check if your camera has its own built-in intervalometer.
-This will wake up the camera when the time comes for the next exposure to be taken.
+This will wake up the camera when the time comes for the next